ManagerOrganization/FooterPull/README.md

 Extend your table view to handle a loading event for fetching more data that appends to the bottom of your table view.
 Optionally animate the footer view easily, in just a few simple steps.

 This library offers the creative responsibility to the implementing developer for how the footer view looks and animates.
-Distinct indications are provides for when a data fetch should be triggered and when each loading phases will begin and end.
+Distinct indications for when a data fetch should be triggered and when each loading phases will begin and end, are provided.

 Checkout the wiki for more details.